anchtun1212/extending-keycloak/README.md

 - `Service provider interface (SPI)`: The set of public interfaces and abstract classes that a service defines.
 The SPI defines the classes and methods available to your application.

 - `Service Provider`: Implements the SPI.
 An application with extensible services enable you, vendors, and customers to add service providers without modifying the original application.

+# Deploy new changes:

+1- Run: `mvn clean package -Pdev`
+You have two choices: